JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 • Beginners who have just started using JavaScript.

-• Intermediate users who want to deepen their understanding of array searching and data processing.
+• Intermediate developers who want to deepen their understanding of array searching and data processing.

 • Web developers looking for practical code examples.